 Adobe has asked Photoshop product manager John Nack to help build a new breed of Adobe imaging applications for tablet computers.
 And yes, that includes the Apple iPad.

 Google has said that its world-roving Street View cars have been collecting information sent over open Wi-Fi networks, contradicting previous assurances by the company.
+This means that Google may have collected emails and other private information if they traveled over Wi-Fi networks while one of the cars was in range.
+Previously, the company said no payload data was ever intercepted.

 Apple CEO Steve Jobs intervened in the Case of the Purloined iPhone, personally contacting Gizmodo editor Brian Lam to ask for the return of the missing iPhone 4G prototype.